Israeli foods you must try include spicy foods

 - Reduce heat to low.
 Add the fresh chopped tomatoes, and cook until they are breaking apart.

-- Cook for 30-40 minutes, partially cover and stir every once in a while.
-If it starts to look dry, add some of the sauce from the carton, slowly, as you need it.
-Add the salt and pepper
+- Cook for 30-40 minutes, partially cover, and stir occasionally.
+If it starts to look dry, slowly add some of the sauce from the carton as needed.
+Add the salt and pepper.

-- Crack open the eggs on top of the shakshuka, one by one, giving each their own space.
-The whites should overlap, but the yolk should be spaced about 4 finger widths from each other.
+- Crack open the eggs on top of the shakshuka, one by one, giving each its own space.
+The whites should overlap, but the yolks should be spaced about four finger widths from each other.

 - Cover tightly with a lid and simmer for 20 minutes.